Francisco Lara

 Francisco Lara Tejero (born 1968) is a Spanish composer and conductor of classical music.

 Early life and education

-Born in Valladolid, Spain, in 1968, Lara studied at the Madrid Royal Conservatory where he graduated in 1990.
+Born in Valladolid, in 1968, Lara studied at the Madrid Royal Conservatory where he graduated in 1990.
 In 1991, he continued to study composition in London at the Royal College of Music and at King's College where he received a PhD in 1999 under the supervision of Sir Harrison Birtwistle.